tanvir-robin/RFID-Based-Attendance-System-with-Mobile-App/README.md

 ## Get in touch
-> Feel free to contact for any query or suggestion reagrding this project. <br>
+> Feel free to contact for any query or suggestion regarding this project.
+(Please write with your direct purpose instead of sending just Hi or Hello first) <br>
 > tanvirrobin18@cse.pstu.ac.bd <br>
 > Telegram: @RooBiiinnn